awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/before-you-begin.md

 1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
 **Note**
-This might be unavailable in your browser if you previously signed into the AWS Management Console\.
-In that case, choose **Sign in to a different account**, and then choose **Create a new AWS account**\.
+If you previously signed in to the AWS Management Console using AWS account root user credentials, choose **Sign in to a different account**\.
+If you previously signed in to the console using IAM credentials, choose **Sign\-in using root account credentials**\.
+Then choose **Create a new AWS account**\.

 1. Follow the online instructions\.

-   Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.
+   Part of the sign\-up procedure involves receiving a phone call and entering a verification code using the phone keypad\.

 ## Download Libraries and Tools<a name="setting-up-downloads"></a>

 The following libraries and tools will help you work with Kinesis Data Streams:
-+ The [Amazon Kinesis API Reference](http://docs.aws.amazon.com/kinesis/latest/APIReference/) is the basic set of operations that Kinesis Data Streams supports\.
++ The [Amazon Kinesis API Reference](https://docs.aws.amazon.com/kinesis/latest/APIReference/) is the basic set of operations that Kinesis Data Streams supports\.
 For more information about performing basic operations using Java code, see the following:
   + [Developing Producers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java](developing-producers-with-sdk.md)
   + [Developing Consumers Using the Kinesis Data Streams API with the AWS SDK for Java](developing-consumers-with-sdk.md)
   + [Creating and Managing Streams](working-with-streams.md)
-+ The AWS SDKs for [Java](https://aws.amazon.com/developers/getting-started/java/), [JavaScript](https://aws.amazon.com/sdkforbrowser/), [\.NET](https://aws.amazon.com/developers/getting-started/net/), [Node\.js](https://aws.amazon.com/developers/getting-started/nodejs/), [PHP](https://aws.amazon.com/developers/getting-started/php/), [Python](https://github.com/boto/boto), and [Ruby](https://aws.amazon.com/developers/getting-started/ruby/) include Kinesis Data Streams support and samples\.
++ The AWS SDKs for [Go](https://docs.aws.amazon.com/sdk-for-go/api/service/kinesis/), [Java](https://aws.amazon.com/developers/getting-started/java/), [JavaScript](https://aws.amazon.com/sdkforbrowser/), [\.NET](https://aws.amazon.com/developers/getting-started/net/), [Node\.js](https://aws.amazon.com/developers/getting-started/nodejs/), [PHP](https://aws.amazon.com/developers/getting-started/php/), [Python](https://github.com/boto/boto), and [Ruby](https://aws.amazon.com/developers/getting-started/ruby/) include Kinesis Data Streams support and samples\.
 If your version of the AWS SDK for Java does not include samples for Kinesis Data Streams, you can also download them from [GitHub](https://github.com/aws/aws-sdk-java/tree/master/src/samples)\.
 + The Kinesis Client Library \(KCL\) provides an easy\-to\-use programming model for processing data\.
 The KCL can help you get started quickly with Kinesis Data Streams in Java, Node\.js, \.NET, Python, and Ruby\.
-For more information see [Developing Consumers Using the Kinesis Client Library 1\.x](developing-consumers-with-kcl.md)\.
+For more information see [Reading Data from Streams](building-consumers.md)\.
-+ The [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/) supports Kinesis Data Streams\.
++ The [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) supports Kinesis Data Streams\.
 The AWS CLI enables you to control multiple AWS services from the command line and automate them through scripts\.
-+ \(Optional\) The [Kinesis Connector Library](https://github.com/awslabs/amazon-kinesis-connectors) helps you integrate Kinesis Data Streams with other AWS services\.
-For example, you can use the [Kinesis Connector Library](https://github.com/awslabs/amazon-kinesis-connectors), in conjunction with the KCL, to reliably move data from Kinesis Data Streams to [Amazon DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/), [Amazon Redshift](http://docs.aws.amazon.com/redshift/latest/dg/), and [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.

 ## Configure Your Development Environment<a name="setting-up-requirements"></a>